 Dr. Stein has been President, CEO and Director of Cidara since January 2014.
 Previously he was CEO of Trius Therapeutics, Inc. from 2007 until its acquisition by Cubist Pharmaceuticals, Inc. in September 2013.
 During his tenure, Trius developed the antibacterial drug tedizolid, which received marketing approval from the U.S. Food and Drug Administration in June 2014.
 Tedizolid is now marketed by Merck under the name Sivextro.
 Dr. Stein currently serves as a Director of Paratek Pharmaceuticals (NASDAQ: PRTK) and Ideaya Biosciences.
 He is also founding Chairman and President of the Antimicrobials Working Group, an industry leading 501(c)(6) organization.
 Previously, Dr. Stein was a Venture Partner and Kauffman Fellow with Sofinnova Ventures and opened the firm’s San Diego office in 2005.
 Prior to joining Sofinnova Ventures, Dr. Stein was co-founder and Chief Scientific Officer of Quorex Pharmaceuticals, which was acquired by Pfizer Pharmaceuticals in 2005.
 He has also served as a Principal Scientist with Diversa Corporation and the Agouron Institute.
 Dr. Stein conducted his postdoctoral research as an Alexander Hollaender Distinguished Postdoctoral Fellow at the California Institute of Technology and his graduate work as a NASA Graduate Student Researcher Fellow at the University of California, San Diego.

-Evan Loh, M.D. has served as Chief Operating Officer of Paratek since January 2017 and as President and Chief Medical Officer and a member of the Board of Directors since July 2014.
+Evan Loh, M.D. is the Chief Executive Officer of Paratek Pharmaceutical since June 2019.
+Prior to that, Dr. Loh served as Chief Operating Officer from January 2017 to June 2019 and as President and Chief Medical Officer from July 2014, in each case until June 2019.
+He is a member of the Board of Directors since July 2014.
 Prior to the merger with Transcept Pharmaceuticals, Dr. Loh was appointed President in June 2014 and served as Chief Medical Officer and Chairman of the Board of Directors from June 2012 to June 2014.
 Previously, Dr. Loh served as Senior Vice President, Development and Strategic Operations, Worldwide Research and Development, at Pfizer.
 While at Pfizer, Dr. Loh’s responsibilities included scientific, operational, and strategic drug development oversight for all pre-proof of concept development phase programs and leading portfolio prioritization.
 Dr. Loh joined Pfizer from Wyeth Pharmaceuticals, where he was Vice President, Multiple Therapeutic Areas where he was responsible for global development strategy and clinical operational deliverables.
 At Wyeth, he led the successful global registration programs for Torisel and Tygacil.
-He currently serves on the Board of Directors of Eiger Biopharmaceuticals, Inc. and as Vice Chair of the Antimicrobials Working Group, an industry leading organization of biotech companies focused on antimicrobial development.
+He currently serves on the Board of Directors of Eiger Biopharmaceuticals, Inc. and as Chair of the Antimicrobials Working Group, an industry leading organization of biotech companies focused on antimicrobial development.
 Dr. Loh served as a director on the Board of Nivalis from 2012 until the completion of its sale to Alpine Immunotherapeutics in 2017.
 Dr. Loh served as a faculty member at both Harvard Medical School and the University of Pennsylvania School of Medicine.
 Dr. Loh received his A.B. from Harvard College and his M.D. from Harvard Medical School.
 He completed his Internal Medicine and Cardiovascular fellowship training at Brigham and Women’s Hospital.

 AWG Vice Chair